Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Science, however, cannot tackle the issue of where these INanimate phenomena, these brainless marvels originated.
 Nor how these intricate, interrelated neuron-less processes were initiated and blended into a planet-wide synapse-less coherent system.
 Such a question, let alone the answer, is so far beyond comprehension that all we can do is speculate.
 Think about that.
 Do you hear the words in the Bible?

 This blog post is an excerpt from chapter 8.6 of the book Origin of the Universe

 Reading Genesis 1:7, we read: “…divided the waters which were under the firmament from the waters which were above the firmament.”
 It gives the impression that water is ABOVE heaven (firmament), which is not the case in reality.
 Water is IN heaven; it’s IN Earth’s atmosphere, the sky.
 In Genesis 1:20, the same Hebrew word al here translated above is there translated in, which is the reality we witness today.

 Genesis 1:20 reveals that the same Biblical Hebrew word al can be translated as both in and above.
 The context displays that here.
 The water is not above the firmament; it is in the firmament, the expanse above Earth we call atmosphere or sky.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Earth’s Firmament is its Atmosphere or Sky
+Please use the Social Network links just below to share this information from The Explanation, Earth’s Firmament is its Atmosphere or Sky